-Each year the Roman Rite of the Catholic Church celebrates 40 days of prayer and fasting before the great celebration of Easter.
+Each year the Roman Rite of the Catholic Church celebrates Lent with 40 days of prayer and fasting before the great celebration of Easter.
 This number is very symbolic and has deep ties to multiple biblical events.

 The first mention of 40 occurs in the book of Genesis.
 God proclaims to Noah, “For in seven days I will send rain upon the earth forty days and forty nights; and every living thing that I have made I will blot out from the face of the ground” (Genesis 7:4).
 This event connects the number 40 to purification and renewal, a time when the earth was washed clean and made anew.